May 07, 2026

 The Time Lords have always been suckers for over-embellished adornments.
 Collars, coronets, skull caps, helmets – you name it, they’ll stick it on their noggins.
 But no Time Lord ever did hats quite like the Inquisitor, who presided over the trial of the Sixth Doctor in a stunning, bejewelled headpiece.
 It was the envy of her peers – Chancellor Thalia was rumoured to have resigned in fury the first time she saw it, knowing she would never be able to get it on over her voluminous curls.

-Hats not the way
+Hat's not the way

 Not all Doctors were hat lovers.
 The Sixth preferred to show off his mass of blonde curls unadorned, so went without.
-The Eighth Doctor toyed with wearing the skimmer that went with the Wile Bill Hickok costume that became his regular attire, but wisely decided against it, while the Warrior and the Ninth Doctor were both much to serious to be bothered with anything as silly as a hat.
+The Eighth Doctor toyed with wearing the skimmer that went with the Wile Bill Hickok costume that became his regular attire, but wisely decided against it, while the War and Ninth Doctors were both much to serious to be bothered with anything as silly as a hat.
 The Tenth Doctor didn’t have a lot of time for them either, apart from one jaunty straw hat – despite his usual love of showing off.

 Donna’s hat box